Tom.Starnes (at) Objective-Analysis.com Lane Mason +1 (650) 248-6178 PO Box 440

 His background includes marketing and design positions at market-leading suppliers including Intel, National Semiconductor, and Infineon.

 A frequent presenter at trade shows, Mr. Handy is known for his widespread industry presence and volume of publication.
 He has written hundreds of articles for trade journals, Dataquest, Semico, and other prior employers, and is frequently interviewed and quoted in the electronics trade press and other media.
-Mr Handy writes the Chip Talk blog for Forbes online and contributes to two Objective Analysis blogs: The SSD Guy and The Memory Guy.
+Mr Handy writes two Objective Analysis blogs: The SSD Guy and The Memory Guy, and is an occasional contributor to blogs for EE Times and SNIA's Solid State Storage Initiative.

 Mr. Handy has a strong technical leaning, with a Bachelor's degree in Electrical Engineering from Georgia Tech, and is a patent holder in the field of cache memory design.
 He is the author of "The Cache Memory Book" (Harcourt Brace, 1993), the leading reference in the field.
 Handy also holds an MBA degree from the University of Phoenix.
 He has performed rigorous technical analysis on the economics of memory manufacturing and sales, discrediting some widely held theories while unveiling other true motivators of market behavior.